Ishikashah2510/Pharmacy-Management-System/README.md

 2. In the XAMPP control, start Apache, MySql.
 3. open phpmyadmin on your web browser.
 4. create a database "pharmacymanagement".
+5. Download this repository, and eextract zip file contents.
-5. copy inner folder pharmacymanagement in ...\xampp\mysql\data.
+6. copy inner folder pharmacymanagement in ...\xampp\mysql\data.
-6. by localhost open pharmacy_main.php
+7. by localhost open pharmacy_main.php
-7. you now have a running pharmacy management system.
+8. you now have a running pharmacy management system.

 The structure of database for Pharmacy Management System.
 It consists of 'Doctor','Medicine','Patient' and 'Employee' as Strong entities whereas 'Login' and 'History' are weak entities.